 Named for the time of year when winter settles in, the days are short, and the nights are long.
-Most of the wildlife has hunkered down, and the flora is dormant.
-The world seems to be in a state of rest.
+By December, most of the wildlife has hunkered down.
+The leaves have all fallen and the flora is dormant.
+The world is in a state of rest.

 Alternative names: Long Night’s Moon